Your search did not match any results.

 Distinguished Name: CN=GTE CyberTrust Global Root, OU="GTE CyberTrust Solutions, Inc.", O=GTE Corporation, C=US

-Apache Santuario libraries upgrade introduced a behavioral change where XML signature using Base64 encoding resulted in appending
+An Apache Santuario libraries upgrade introduces a behavioral change where Base64 encoded XML signatures may result in

 Additional information can be found at https://issues.apache.org/jira/browse/SANTUARIO-482.